kenanb/kenanb-blog/_posts/2024-01-04-x86-insn-encoding.md

 0o277
 ```

-So, octal `27r` (where `r` is the "register code") is the opcode.
+So,the opcode is basically octal `27r`, where `r` is the "register code".

 ## Conclusion

 As we can see, it is not easy, but there is no magic.

-I tried to provide links to some common resources, and describe when they are relevant.
-But the ultimate references are for this topic are Intel's [Software Developer's Manual][intel-sdm] and AMD's [AMD64 Architecture Programmer's Manual][amd-apm] volumes.
+I provided links to some common resources, and tried to describe in which context they are relevant.
+But the ultimate references of this topic are Intel's [Software Developer's Manual][intel-sdm] and AMD's [AMD64 Architecture Programmer's Manual][amd-apm] volumes.

 In the next post, we will check out the x86-64 binary, but that one will be shorter.